JKEVIN2010/Computational-Finance-Codes/README.md

-##Options Pricing
+###Options Pricing

-##This repository contains functions that compute the price of a European Exotic put option and a european exotic put option.
+###2-This repository contains functions that compute the price of a European Exotic put option and a european exotic put option.